anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-13-rewriting-process-algebra-part-3-freeacp-implementation.md

 # Tree
 Process algebra expressions are modeled as ordinary [Tree](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L6)s.
-A `Tree` has a higher-kinded type argument to it, `S[_]`. `S` is the boxed type of a suspended computation's result for example `Future[_]`.
+A `Tree` has a higher-kinded type argument to it, `S[_]`. `S` is the boxed type of a suspended computation's result, for example `Future[_]`.

 There are the following notorious subclasses of `Tree`:

 - Operators: [Sequence](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L85) and [Choice](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L86).
-- Terminal cases: [Result](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L88) and its subclasses: `Success` and `Failure`, representing ε and δ respectively.
+- Terminal cases: [Result](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L88) and its subclasses: `Success` and `Failure`, representing `ε` and `δ` respectively.
 - [Suspend](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L83) - carries a suspended computation.

-A suspended computation is carried by `Suspend` nodes as `S[Tree[S]]` and should be interpreted as follows: There is some computation to run under `S` and the result of this computation is another process algebra expression `Tree[S]`.
+A suspended computation is carried by `Suspend` nodes as `S[Tree[S]]` and should be interpreted as follows: There is some computation running under `S` and the result of this computation is another process algebra expression `Tree[S]`.

-For example, an ordinary atomic action can be represented as `S[Result[S]]` and should be read as follows: There is some action running under `S`, and if it is successful (no exception happens), the result is `ε`, otherwise `δ`.
+For example, an ordinary AA's evaluation can be represented as `S[Result[S]]` and should be read as follows: There is some action running under `S`, and if it is successful (no exception happens), the result is `ε`, otherwise `δ`.

 # Axioms
 Sets of [rewriting](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L12) and [suspension](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Tree.scala#L44) axioms are defined as partial functions and are straightforward to read.